-- 16.-(1) In any proceedings to enforce a qualified owner's rights under this Part, evidence may be submitted by affidavit asserting facts relevant to show that - (a) the claimant is a qualified owner of the layout-design; and [Act 25 of 2021 wef 01/04/2022] - (b) the layout-design is a protected layout-design. - (2) Where the Court considers, on the application of a party, that the deponent to an affidavit should be available to be cross-examined with respect to matters asserted in the affidavit, it is to exclude the admission of the affidavit without the appearance of the deponent.
+- (a) the plaintiff is a qualified owner of the layout-design; and - (b) the layout-design is a protected layout-design. - (2) Where the Court considers, on the application of a party, that the deponent to an affidavit should be available to be cross-examined with respect to matters asserted in the affidavit, it shall exclude the admission of the affidavit without the appearance of the deponent.